djohalloran/revertingtotype/content/posts/tomato-fennel-bread/index.md

 2. Sift the flour before adding it on top of the liquid ingredients.

-    <substep>The flour acts as a barrier between the wet ingredients and dry ingredients.
-This lets you delay the beginning of the mixing if you want to time it overnight to have the bread ready when you wake up.
-For example, setting the timer on the bread maker to begin at 4:30AM will produce a fresh and cooled loaf ready for eating at 8AM. </substep>
+    <substep>The flour acts as a barrier between the wet and dry ingredients.
+This lets you delay the mixing until early next morning to have the bread ready when you wake up.
+For example, setting the timer on the bread maker to begin at 4:30am should produce a fresh and cooled loaf ready for eating at 8am. </substep>

-    <substep>Sifting the flour aerates it and removes compaction which depending on how your flour was stored can have an impact on how the bread turns out. </substep>
+    <substep>Sifting aerates the flour and removes compaction  - a factor in how a loaf turns out.</substep>

 3. Add the salt, sugar and fennel seeds on top of the flour.